 Although many cancer programs have made significant headway in providing patient-friendly materials, health literacy related to cancer diagnosis, treatment, and post-treatment follow-up requires on-going attention.
 For patients with cancer, poor health literacy may result in facing increased risk of medical errors, chronic disease recurrence that leads to higher hospitalization rates, and sub-optimal health outcomes.

+Health literate healthcare organizations can better deliver patient-centered care and meet requirements for certification and reimbursement.
 With this education project ACCC seeks to help cancer programs across the country to improve their health literate communication throughout the cancer care continuum.